Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Equilibrium Propagation: From static to time-varying input

 \subsubsection{Constant Initial Value Problem (CIVP)}

-The most straightforward approach to construct functions satisfying the Euler-Lagrange equations is through the Constant Initial Value Problem:
+A natural attempt to restore causality is the \emph{Constant Initial Value Problem} (CIVP), where trajectories are constructed through straightforward forward integration:

-where $\boldsymbol{\alpha} \in \mathbb{R}^d$ and $\boldsymbol{\gamma} \in \mathbb{R}^d$ are the initial position and velocity conditions, respectively.
-This formulation defines a family of trajectories that all originate from the same initial state but evolve according to different dynamics due to parameter or nudging perturbations, as illustrated in Figure~\ref{fig:perturbations}A. Applying Theorem~\ref{thm:general-ep} to this boundary condition choice yields a direct instantiation of the general gradient formula with some simplification due to the fixed initial conditions.
+where $\boldsymbol{\alpha}_0 \in \mathbb{R}^d$ and $\boldsymbol{\gamma}_0 \in \mathbb{R}^d$ are the initial position and velocity conditions at $t=0$, respectively.
+This formulation defines a family of trajectories that all originate from the same initial state but evolve according to different dynamics due to parameter or nudging perturbations, as illustrated in Figure~\ref{fig:perturbations}A. Unlike CBPVP, the Euler-Lagrange equation can be directly integrated forward from the initial conditions---the trajectory computation is therefore causal and efficient at $\mathcal{O}(N d_s^2)$.
+Applying Theorem~\ref{thm:general-ep} to this boundary condition choice yields a direct instantiation of the general gradient formula with some simplification due to the fixed initial conditions.